|

 awesome power of the government should be invoked to prevent their

 demolition—or even halt any major change in structure and use?
-Which
+Which are

-LPC's under-funded and ponderous regulatory oversight?
+under-funded and ponderous regulatory oversight?

-Because buildings become eligible for designation at 30 years of age,
+Because buildings become eligible for designation

-many modernist and post-modernist buildings are being pushed onto the
+at 30 years of age, many modernist and post-modernist buildings are

-docket for preservation.
-But these buildings bring new issues to bear.
+being pushed onto the docket for preservation.
+But these buildings bring

+new issues to bear.
 For one thing, they are often unloved.

 Unlike the traditional 19th- and early 20th century masonry buildings